apache/cassandra-java-driver/manual/mapper/README.md

 The mapper generates the boilerplate to execute queries and convert the results into application-level objects.

-It is published as two artifacts: `com.datastax.oss:java-driver-mapper-processor` and `com.datastax.oss:java-driver-mapper-runtime`.
+It is published as two artifacts: `org.apache.cassandra:java-driver-mapper-processor` and `org.apache.cassandra:java-driver-mapper-runtime`.
 See [Integration](config/) for detailed instructions for different build tools.

 ### Quick start